ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 5. [HAL toolkit](https://github.com/glennhickey/hal).
 To install the HAL toolkit, you must also have the [sonLib](https://github.com/benedictpaten/sonLib) repository in the same parent directory.
 Compile sonLib first, then compile hal.
 Once hal is compiled, you need to have the binaries on your path.
 6. [wiggletools](https://github.com/Ensembl/WiggleTools).
 Used to combine RNA-seq expression in assembly hubs.
 7. [deeptools](https://github.com/fidelram/deepTools).
 Used to combine RNA-seq expression in assembly hubs by providing the tool `bamCoverage`.
+8. [sambamba](https://github.com/lomereiter/sambamba/releases).
+Used to name sort faster than samtools for hints building.

 In total, you must have all of the binaries and scripts listed below on your path.
 The pipeline will check for them before executing steps.
-`hal2fasta halStats halLiftover faToTwoBit pyfasta gff3ToGenePred genePredToBed genePredToFakePsl bamToPsl bla2hints.pl gff3ToGenePred join_mult_hints.pl pslPosTarget axtChain chainMergeSort pslMap pslRecalcMatch pslMapPostChain augustus transMap2hints.pl joingenes hal2maf gtfToGenePred genePredToGtf bedtools homGeneMapping blat pslCheck pslCDnaFilter pslToBigPsl bedSort bedToBigBed bamCoverage`
+`hal2fasta halStats halLiftover faToTwoBit pyfasta gff3ToGenePred genePredToBed genePredToFakePsl bamToPsl bla2hints.pl gff3ToGenePred join_mult_hints.pl pslPosTarget axtChain chainMergeSort pslMap pslRecalcMatch pslMapPostChain augustus transMap2hints.pl joingenes hal2maf gtfToGenePred genePredToGtf bedtools homGeneMapping blat pslCheck pslCDnaFilter pslToBigPsl bedSort bedToBigBed bamCoverage sambamba`

 #Running the pipeline